paulbrodersen/netgraph/publication/paper.md

 Additionally, links or edges between the nodes can be straight, curved (avoiding collisions with other nodes and edges), or bundled.
 However, new layout routines are added regularly to Netgraph; for an up-to-date list, consult the online documentation [here](https://netgraph.readthedocs.io/en/latest/node_layout.html).

-Uniquely among python alternatives, Netgraph handles networks with multiple components gracefully (which otherwise break most node layout routines), and it post-processes the output of the node layout and edge routing algorithms with several heuristics to increase the interpretability of the visualisation (reduction of overlaps between nodes, edges, and labels; edge crossing minimisation and edge unbundling where applicable).
-The highly customisable plots are created using matplotlib [@Hunter:2007], a popular python plotting library, and the resulting matplotlib objects are exposed in an easily queryable format such that they can be further manipulated and/or animated using standard matplotlib syntax.
+Uniquely among Python alternatives, Netgraph handles networks with multiple components gracefully (which otherwise break most node layout routines), and it post-processes the output of the node layout and edge routing algorithms with several heuristics to increase the interpretability of the visualisation (reduction of overlaps between nodes, edges, and labels; edge crossing minimisation and edge unbundling where applicable).
+The highly customisable plots are created using Matplotlib [@Hunter:2007], a popular Python plotting library, and the resulting Matplotlib objects are exposed in an easily queryable format such that they can be further manipulated and/or animated using standard Matplotlib syntax.
 The visualisations can also be altered interactively: nodes and edges can be added on-the-fly through hotkeys, positioned using the mouse, and labelled through standard text-entry.

 Netgraph is licensed under the General Public License version 3 (GPLv3).
-The repository is hosted on [github](https://github.com/paulbrodersen/netgraph), and distributed via PyPI and conda-forge.
+The repository is hosted on [GitHub](https://github.com/paulbrodersen/netgraph), and distributed via PyPI and conda-forge.
 It includes an extensive automated test suite that can be executed using pytest.
 The comprehensive documentation -- including a complete API reference as well as numerous examples and tutorials -- is hosted on [ReadTheDocs](https://netgraph.readthedocs.io).

 # Figures